-Nailya Alexander Gallery is proud to present Sergey Maximishin: SIBERIA, the photographer’s first solo exhibition in New York, opening on Wednesday, December 4th, 6-8pm, at the Fuller Building, 41 East 57th Street, Suite 704 (corner of Madison Avenue).
-The exhibition will run through January 18th, 2014.
+Nailya Alexander Gallery celebrates the 75th birthday of renowned American photographer George Tice with the exhibition, "George Tice: 60 years of Photography," opening on Wednesday, September 18th, 6-8pm, at the Fuller Building, 41 East 57th Street, Suite 704 (corner of Madison Avenue).
+The exhibition will run through November 5th, 2013.
 Gallery hours are 11am-6pm, Tuesday through Saturday, and by appointment.

 Exhibited internationally, George Tice’s work is represented in over one hundred museum collections, including the Museum of Modern Art, the Metropolitan Museum of Art, the Art Institute of Chicago, the J. Paul Getty Museum, the Museum of Fine Arts, Boston and the Newark Museum.
 George Tice’s first show in New York was at the Underground Gallery in 1965.
 In 1972, he had a one-man show Paterson, New Jersey at the Metropolitan Museum of Art.
 The International Center of Photography exhibited George Tice: Urban Landscapes in 2002.